vogelito/glacierprotocol/_docs/overview/attack-surface.md

 ## Malware infection vectors

 * Software
   * OS/App software has malware (i.e. malicious code) built into official distributions.
-In particular, Glacier relies on the following packages and their dependencies NOT to distribute malicious code:
+In particular, CryptoGlacier relies on the following packages and their dependencies NOT to distribute malicious code:
     * Ubuntu desktop
-    * Bitcoin Core
     * zbar-tools (via Ubuntu Package archive)
     * qrencode (via Ubuntu Package archive)
+    * libappindicator1 (via Ubuntu Package archive)
+    * libindicator7 (via Ubuntu Package archive)
+    * Electrum
+    * Electrum-LTC
+    * Electron-Cash
+    * Gnosis' MultiSigWallet
+    * nodejs (via Nodesource)
+    * Several node packages are required for CryptoGlacierScript (via npm):
+      * argparse
+      * bip39
+      * bitcoinjs-lib
+      * enquirer
+      * ethereumjs-wallet
+      * js-sha256
+      * lodash.clonedeep
+      * ripple-bip32
+      * ripple-keypairs
+      * ripple-sign-keypairs
   * Malware on Setup Computer infects Setup USB software AND malware on Setup USB infects Quarantined USB software AND checksum verifications produces false positives
     * Checksum false positives could happen because:
       * Malware might interfere with the verification process (or the display of its results).
       * The checksum verification software could be compromised.
-        * Verifying the integrity of GnuPG requires one have access to a trusted installation of GnuPG, but many Glacier users won't have that.
+        * Verifying the integrity of GnuPG requires one have access to a trusted installation of GnuPG, but many CryptoGlacier users won't have that.
 Glacier currently recommends users simply trust the version of GnuPG they download.
   * Malware on Setup Computer infects OS/App USB software AFTER checksum verification produces a true positive (i.e. before/during copying of software to the USB, or during USB ejection)
 * Firmware
   * Malware on Setup Computer infects Setup Boot USB firmware AND malware on Setup Boot USB infects Quarantined Boot/App USB